-Additionally, homeschooled applicants who were supervised by their school district or Education Department must send their official diploma and transcripts.
+Additionally, homeschooled applicants who were supervised by their school district or Education Department must send their official diploma or transcripts as part of Step 2 of the admissions pathway.
 Other homeschooled applicants must send an official GED diploma and transcript or equivalent.